HEPATITIS C

 Other transmission routes :

-- Unprotected, traumatic and/or bloody intercourse (anal sex, fisting, intercourse during menstruation, lesions, etc.);
+- Unprotected, traumatic and/or bloody intercourse (anal sex, fisting, intercourse during menstruation, lesions, sexual assault, etc.);

 Hepatitis C is a silent infection, often without symptoms.
 However, in some people, a few symptoms may appear, signs of severe liver disease: